 Member of the Board

-Kelly Sims Gallagher is Associate Professor of Energy and Environmental Policy at the Fletcher School of Law and Diplomacy at Tufts University.
+Kelly Sims Gallagher is currently a Senior Policy Advisor, Office of Science and Technology Policy (OSTP) and on leave as Associate Professor of Energy and Environmental Policy at the Fletcher School of Law and Diplomacy at Tufts University.
 She previously directed the Belfer Center's Energy Technology Innovation Policy (ETIP) research group.

 Associate, Project on Managing the Atom